angel-hernandez91/slack-wordcloud/README.md

 	* `-f` will create a png file in your current directory of the output
 	* `--channel` is required.
 Any valid slack channel.
 	* `--token` optional argument if the token is already in your environment.
 Otherwise, you will need to pass it in.
+2. You will need to use Bot tokens and invite the Bot to the channel whose history you wish to fetch.
+This will hopefully be smoothed out in the future, but for now it's necessary due to the deprecation of the legacy tokens.